da2so/da2so.github.io/_posts/2020-08-24-Data_Free_Knowledge_Amalgamation_via_Group-Stack_Dual-GAN.md

 As the word itself, We perform knowledge distillation when there are no original dataset on which the Teacher network has been trained.
 It is because, in real world, most datasets are proprietary and not shared publicly due to privacy or confidentiality concerns.

 To tackle this problem, it is a necessary to reconstruct a dataset for training Student network.
-Thus, in this paper, <ul> the authors propose a data free knowledge amalgamate strategy to craft a well-behaved multi-task student network from multiple singl/multi-task teachers. </ul>
+Thus, in this paper, <u> the authors propose a data free knowledge amalgamate strategy to craft a well-behaved multi-task student network from multiple single/multi-task teachers. </u>

 For this, the main idea is to construct the group-stack generative adversarial networks (GANs) which have two dual generators. **First** one generator is trained to collect the knwoledge by reconstructing the images approximating the original dataset.
 Then, a **dual generator (** is trained by taking the output from the former generator as input.
 Finally, we treat the dual part generator as the **TargetNet (Student network)** and regroup it.